Hanschang/iiTrack/README.md

 There are two "modes" of this program.
 One uses webcam, the other using the BioID database.
 To choose modes, simply add the respective files (main.cpp for normal, testing.cpp for BIOID) into the XCode/VS project folder.
 DO NOT include both at the same time.

 THe controls for the normal mode is as follows:
-+C: Pause video
++ C: Pause video
-+Q: Quit program
++ Q: Quit program
-+Any other key: unpause when paused
++ Any other key: unpause when paused

 The controls for testing mode is as follows:
-+A/D: Move backward/forward
++ A/D: Move backward/forward
-+C: Rerun with current image
++ C: Rerun with current image
-+P: Quit program
++ P: Quit program
-+1/2: Write the respective eye data into a .xml file
++ 1/2: Write the respective eye data into a .xml file

 For more information read the following sections on Main.cpp and Testing.cpp